sroehling/FutureBudget/Retirement Simulator/exampleRetirement.md

 4. Tap the __Edit__ button.

-5. While in edit mode, tap the add button to create the new "Retirement" milestone date.
+5. While in edit mode, tap the add button to create the new "Expected Retirement" milestone date.

 6. When done creating the milestone date, tap the __Done__ button.